anushadatar/conflict/README.md

 ## Modifying the Website

 The website's source code exists in the [docs/](https://github.com/anushadatar/conflict/tree/master/docs) directory.
-To modify any of the existing pages, edit the markdown file associated with the page, ad the new content will load on the webiste.
+To modify any of the existing pages, edit the markdown file associated with the page, and the new content will load on the webiste.
+Put any images you would like to add to the [images](https://github.com/anushadatar/conflict/tree/master/docs/images) directory to link them relative to the page and to maintain high-quality copies of the images.

 To add a new page, add a new markdown file to the [docs/](https://github.com/anushadatar/conflict/tree/master/docs) directory. with the following header (populate TITLE_OF_PAGE with the actual title of the page).
 ```